(from the CIA World Factbook)

-Ethnic Groups: Sudanese Arab (approximately 70%), Fur, Beja, Nuba, Fallata
+Ethnic groups: unspecified Sudanese Arab (approximately 70%), Fur, Beja, Nuba, Fallata

-Other Facts: Sudan was the largest country in Africa prior to the secession of South Sudan.
-It is now the third largest, after Algeria and Democratic Republic of the Congo.
+Sudan was the largest country in Africa prior to the secession of South Sudan in 2011.
+It is now the third largest, after Algeria and the Democratic Republic of the Congo.

-Sudan lost most of its oil reserves, estimated to be between five and seven billion barrels, after the secession of South Sudan.
+Sudan lost most of its oil reserves, estimated to be between five and seven billion barrels, when South Sudan seceded.

-Timeline: 1955 - Prior to Sudan’s independence, conflict breaks out between Muslim Arabs in the North and Christian/Animist Africans in the South.
+1955 - Prior to Sudan’s independence, conflict breaks out between Muslim Arabs in the north and Christian/Animist Africans in the south.

-January 1, 1956 - Sudan gains its independence after an agreement between the UK and Egypt.
+January 1, 1956 - Sudan gains its independence after an agreement between the United Kingdom and Egypt.

-1972 - 17 years of civil war end with the signing of the Addis Ababa Agreement between the North and the South.
+1972 - Seventeen years of civil war end with the signing of the Addis Ababa Agreement between the north and the south.

 1977 - Oil is discovered in southwestern Sudan.
 Civil war in the 1980s and 1990s prevents much exploration or development of the oil deposits.